drykvf/Housing-Project/README.md

 The predicted sale price of a house and the actual sale price of the house given the above features has a correlation of about .8069, or 80.69%.
 ![House Sale Price v.
 Prdicted Sale Price](https://github.com/drykvf/Housing-Project/blob/main/Group_plots/saleprice_predictedprice.png)

+The plot shows the features ranked by their estimated impact on the house price.
+The Y-axis represents the percentage in mean.
 ![Features v.
 House Price](https://github.com/drykvf/Housing-Project/blob/main/Group_plots/Features.png)